Lanoe Hawker: Death

 German Grenadiers reported burying Hawker 250 yd east of Luisenhof Farm along the roadside.
 Richthofen claimed Hawker's Lewis gun from the wreck as a trophy and hung it above the door of his quarters.
 Similar to Georges Guynemer's and Werner Voss' gravesites Hawker's battlefield gravesite was lost; Major Lanoe George Hawker is listed on the Arras Flying Services Memorial for airmen lost with no known grave.
+Richthofen described Hawker as "the British Boelcke".
+Andrews described Hawker's death as "a great blow as everyone liked him, and had absolute confidence in him as a commanding officer".
+Saundby quoted Shakespeare as an eulogy to Hawker.